-There is currently no medication to treat persistent symptoms following SARS-COV-2 infection.
+There is currently no medication to treat persistent symptoms following SARS-CoV-2 infection.
 The various symptoms should be evaluated, and interdisciplinary care is recommended.
-As a general rule, once other causes have been ruled out, rehabilitation within a person’s energy limits, and while avoiding post-exertional malaise, is recommended for most symptoms.
+As a general rule, once other causes have been ruled out, rehabilitation within a person’s energy limits, and while preventing post-exertional malaise, is recommended for most symptoms.
 You will find treatments organized by symptom on this website.

 Depending on the symptoms, rehabilitation can be physical, pulmonary or neurological or take the form of olfactory training or speech therapy.

-Complementary therapies such as hypnosis, meditation, acupuncture and vitamins are recommended for certain symptoms (for example, vitamin B2 for headaches).
-More information about specific treatments is available on the web page for each symptom.
+Complementary therapies such as hypnosis, meditation, vagal nerve stimulation, acupuncture and vitamins are recommended for certain symptoms (for example, vitamin B2 for headaches).
+More information about specific treatments is available on the specific pages for each symptom.